 Fact Nine: There Is an Ideal Population Number

 When you calculate out the anticipated resources that will be available in A.D.
 2100, the optimal world population would be about two billion people.
 That would give people a standard of living of about half of what Americans experienced in the 1990s.
 The actual anticipated world population by A.D.
 2100 is over 11 billion, according to the U.N.

-Before you say that we need to get into outer space and colonize, consider these thoughts from an expert in the field about why that may not be the ultimate solution.
+Before you say that we need to get into outer space and colonize, consider realistic thoughts from many experts in the field.

 Did we miss a fact about population growth that you really, really feel that we should have shared?
 Tell us about it on the social media channels below.